- About Hevo

 Pipeline Name: A unique name for the Pipeline.

-Select Accounts: Select the advertiser profiles for replicating the reports data.
+Select Accounts: Select the advertiser profiles from which you want to replicate the reports’ data.

 Historical Sync Duration: The duration for which the existing data in the Source must be ingested.
 Default duration: 6 Months.